all-win-solutions/mongo-validations-generator/CONTRIBUTING.md

-# Contributing to mongo_validations_generator
+# Contributing to mongo-validations-generator

-First off, thanks for taking the time to contribute to _mongo_validations_generator_!
+First off, thanks for taking the time to contribute to _mongo-validations-generator_!
 Your help is welcome and appreciated 🙌

 This document outlines the guidelines for contributing to the project.